Making Art

 Jen McCaw boulder opal ring | on Art Biz Success

-I’ve talked with many artists who try to make a little money here and there, and then find they no longer enjoy making art after trying to sell it.
-The pressure to make money in a business is real.
+Many artists try to make a little money here and there, and then find they no longer enjoy making art after trying to sell it.

 © 2017 Dawn Williams Boyd, All Through the Night: America's Homeless.
 Assorted fabrics, cotton embroidery floss, antique quilt, lace, buttons, child's socks, 39 x 61.5 inches.
 Ron Witherspoon Photography